martinskorgen/flow-theme-addons/theme/README.md

 # Introduction
-Vaadin theme for University of Oulu.
+Vaadin theme that extends Lumo.
 Intended to be packaged and used in Vaadin 24 apps as JAR dependency.

 ## Running the application